-30. The Charter is concerned at a foundational level with personal liberty.
-According to the of Canada as a "free and democratic society".52 section 2(b) Charter rights in the interests of preserving the rights of citizens across the country in similar fact scenarios.
+- 30. The Charter is concerned at a foundational level with personal liberty.
+According to the Court, "[L]iberty" permeate[s] [the Charter]..., especially as it relates to the maintenance of Canada as a "free and democratic society".52 - 31.
+This Intervener respectfully requests that this Honourable Court affirm both section 7 and section 2(b) Charter rights in the interests of preserving the rights of citizens across the country in similar fact scenarios.
 Courts should not make common cause with ideology to arrest the natural process of puberty in adolescents through controversial and unproven medical interventions, and then compel desperate parents to voice agreement with the Treatment.